jordan716/jordan716/README.md

 ### Hi there 👋

 I'm a front-end developer with vast experience in several domains.

+My personal project are not visible on GitHub since I developed the project with NDA signing in private.

-I'm always working on new projects and learning new stuff, reading some book
+I'm always learning new stuff, reading some book.

+Now, I'm actively looking for a new opportunity...

 <!--
 **jordan716/jordan716** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.